vanloc1808O19/Coursera-Object-Oriented-Cpp-Inheritance-and-Encapsulation/README.md

-This is a course about object-oriented programming in C++.
+This is a course about Object-Oriented Programming in C++.

 Course link: https://www.coursera.org/learn/object-oriented-cpp